 Let your doctor know if giving up alcohol before surgery will be a problem for you.
 You can get medicine to help prevent withdrawal symptoms.
 If not treated, alcohol withdrawal syndrome can lead to serious complications

 We strongly encourage smokers to stop smoking.
 Nicotine found in cigarettes, cigars, chewing tobacco, and nicotine patches constricts blood flow.
 It can decrease the amount of blood that the flap receives.
 This can affect the success of the operation.
 There are many resources here at MSKCC to help you quit.
 Ask your doctor or nurse for information.
-You can also call the Smoking Cessation Program at (212) 583-3015.
+You can also call the Tobacco Treatment Program at (212) 583-3015.

 Your nurse will give you the booklet “Getting Ready for Surgery.”
 It tells you what you need to do to prepare for your operation.
 Your nurses will give you other booklets, self-care cards, exercises, and instructions you may need.